SitecorePowerShell/Book/authoring_reports.md

 # Authoring Reports

-The following example, taken from a blog post written by Mike Reynolds, demonstrates how build to a new report.
+The following examples show how build to a new report.

 **Source:** [Custom Reports in SPE by Mike Reynolds](http://sitecorejunkie.com/2014/05/28/create-a-custom-report-in-sitecore-powershell-extensions/)